Teenage Mutant Ninja Turtles: Tabletop role playing game

 In 1985, Palladium Books published Teenage Mutant Ninja Turtles & Other Strangeness.
 It is a standalone game, but uses the many key mechanics from Palladium's Megaversal system and is compatible with material from other Palladium games.
 It introduced rules for creating anthropomorphic animal mutants.
 Examples of mutants are included in the appendices as potential antagonists, including the Terror Bears, Caesars Weasels, and Sparrow Eagles, as well as including stats for the Turtles and other characters.
 A series of supplements were released over the next few years, which remained in print until, due to the cost of maintaining the license, Palladium decided to end its license with Mirage Studios in January 2000.

+Trading card game

+In 2026, Wizards of the Coast released sets based on Teenage Mutant Ninja Turtles for Magic: The Gathering as part of its Universes Beyond collaborations.

 Food tie-ins

 During the height of their popularity, the Turtles had a number of food tie-ins.
 There were also four TMNT mail away items available to order from Hostess and Royal OOZE Gelatin Desserts, distributed by Nabisco under "Royal Gelatin" in three different flavors: orange, strawberry, and lime.
 Shreddies was a Canadian cereal with TMNT-themed box art and promos.
 One example of a TMNT prize was rings featuring a character from the cartoon (1992).
 Chef Boyardee also released a canned pasta with the pasta in the shapes of the four turtles.
 There were multiple versions of the pasta released, including one with Shredder added into the shapes.
 Customers could mail away for an exclusive Shredder action figure that was darker than the standard Playmates figure, it was shipped in a plastic baggy.
 This Shredder is one of the more valuable TMNT action figures today.